 Summary

 Egregore was my capstone project completed for USC’s Advanced Games Program class.
-The project taught me a lot about systems and level design while learning Unreal.
+The project taught me about systems and level design while learning Unreal 5, and got a positive response with over 90k downloads on Epic.

 Overview